ecominds/ecominds/README.md

 - 👋 Hi, I’m @Rajiv
 - 👀 I’m interested in data analytics and machine learning
 - 🌱 currently learning Python, DevOps and Data science
-- 📫 You can reach me by drafting an email on rajiv3124@gmail.com
+- 📫 You can reach me by drafting an email to rajiv3124@gmail.com

 <!---
 - 💞️ I’m looking to collaborate on ...